Welcome to the 2025 WMS Congress guide. We have created a video version, which you can view here. And the text version goes into more detail below.

 If you have been to a WMS Congress before, you will have a good idea of how everything works.
 If you haven’t been before, you might have some questions.

-Our 2025 Congress Guide helps answer those questions so you can prepare for WMS 2025 and make the most of your time at the Congress.
+Our 2025 Congress guide helps answer those questions so you can prepare for WMS 2025 and make the most of your time at the Congress.

-WMS 2025 will take place in Vienna, Austria from 7th-11th October 2025.
+WMS 2025 will take place in Vienna, Austria from 7th-11th October 2025, with the Pre-Congress Teaching Course taking place on 6th and 7th October.

 Using the guide